darmis007/dvm-assignments/back-end/django/ecommerce-app/README.md

 5. Allow customers to add items to their wishlists.
 6. Remember the *previous orders* list?
 If the user clicks on an order in this list he should be redirected to a new page where all details of this order are shown (for example, the time when the order was placed).
+7. Implement django-import-export package in the admin portal to download all orders placed on website excel sheet.

 ### Phase 3: Deploy!